Mice caught on tape at a Dallas Chipotle

 Diners took video of the mice skittering through the restaurant on Tuesday.

-The stock dropped 3.5% on Thursday and Chipotle (CMG)'s share price has dropped 10% over the last five trading days.
+The stock was down 4.5% on Thursday and Chipotle (CMG)'s share price has dropped about 10% over the last five trading days.

 "We've been in touch with our guests to offer our sincere apologies," Kelsey said.
 "This is an extremely isolated incident, but of course it's not anything we'd ever want our guests to encounter."